rodriguezda/python-programming-104/README.md

 <!---
 This guide was developed by Susi Remondi and heavily updated by Diego Rodriguez for PYTHON-621 / June 21-26, 2021 / VIRTUAL.

-Questions?
-Comments?
-1. Log an issue to this repo to alert me of a problem.
-2. Suggest an edit yourself by forking this repo, making edits, and submitting a pull request with your changes back to our master branch.
-3. Hit me up on Slack @susiremondi
 --->

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)